 Today I took a magical walk with a sea otter.

-I was out on the seawall in the a light spring rain thinking about my mother.
+Out in the light spring rain as I was thinking about my mother.

 Contemplating what was going to happen to her.

-I’d just visited her a few days prior and knew in my heart she was not long for this world.
+And I knew in my heart she was not long for this world.

 My son and I had gone to see her in the care facility she was living.

 Deep down some part of me knew that she was finally giving up the fight.

-My Mom turns 92 in a few weeks.
-I thought she’d live forever.
+My mother turns 92 in a few weeks.

 Or at least until 100.

 Her feisty Scottish nature had kept her alive long after many of her siblings and friends had passed away.

-She was starting to lose the fight.
+My mother was starting to lose the fight.

 And they’d been devoted to one another.
 In their own unique and quirky way.
 Right to the very end.